 Have you ever wondered why magnets only work on some stainless steels?
+Or why certain types of stainless steel are used for some jobs but not others?
 There are in fact five distinct families that make up the more than 150 grades of stainless steel, and magnetism is just one characteristic that differs among them.

 In this article, we take a look at the five different categories – Austenitic, Ferritic, Martensitic, Duplex, and Precipitation-Hardening (PH) – and identify how and why they’ve been developed.

 In the early 1900s, metallurgists discovered that when at least 10% chromium was added to steel, it produced excellent corrosion resistance.
 Further, by adding higher levels of chromium together with other alloys such as nickel, different types of stainless steel can be produced.

 Each of the five types of stainless steel has its own unique metallurgical composition with properties that make them ideal in specific working environments.
 The five categories of stainless steel are as follows: